 “So tell me,” she said, leaning back against the sofa, “what did you think of Jerry’s pals?”

 I waved my glass noncommittally.
 “An eclectic bunch.
 Some better than others.”

-“How about the one who wanted me to be his bitch?” she asked.
+“How about the one who wanted me to be his bitch?”

 I chuckled.
 “Him I wanted to clock,” I admitted.

 My guts twisted.
 Presented that way, I realized that jealousy had been among the various emotions I was experiencing.
 “Pissed off,” I nodded.
 “Offended, mostly for you.”